North Korea repeats offer for nuclear talks

 Late last month, North Korean leader Kim Jong-un sent another envoy to Beijing.
 According to a source with knowledge of that visit, Chinese officials gave the envoy a lukewarm reception while saying Beijing wanted an end to the North's nuclear and missile tests.

-Li Bin, a nuclear policy expert at the Carnegie-Tsinghua Centre for Global Policy in Beijing, said he did not believe North Korea was ready to discuss its nuclear programme with China.
+Li Bin, a nuclear policy expert at the Carnegie-Tsinghua Centre for Global Policy in Beijing, said he did not believe North Korea was ready to discuss its nuclear program with China.

 "But now they see that China is very serious with sanctions and is very angry.
 My guess is that they are coming to Beijing to avoid a situation in which the relationship between the two countries gets worse," he said.